 2. Cherrybark Oak

 This type of oak wood is commonly found in the Eastern United States and sports medium reddish-brown color appearance; however, you can expect variation in color and shade.
-It consists of medium to large sized pores and a slightly coarse grain texture.
+It consists of medium to large sized pores and slightly coarse grain texture.

 Cherrybark oak contains a very minimal level of rot resistance yet it is categorized as one of the highest qualities and the strongest of oaks in the red oak group.
-Typical uses of this type of oak wood include flooring, furniture and cabinetry.
+Typical uses of this type of oak wood include flooring, furniture, and cabinetry.

 3. California Black Oak

 This type of oak wood is also referred to as Kellogg Oak and is typically found in great abundance in the Western United States.
 It commonly appears in a brownish-red color with slight shade variations.
 When it comes to grain and texture, California Black Oak contains medium to large pores and has a coarse grain texture.